A Nonparametric Approach with Marginals for Modeling Consumer Choice: A nonparametric approach towards prediction for new assortments

 \subsection{Polynomial-time algorithms for prediction with structured collections}

-Besides the generally applicable mixed integer convex program in Proposition \ref{prop:wc-rev-milp}, we develop an alternative solution approach leveraging special structures, such as nested or laminar structures, in the assortment collection in order to evaluate the worst-case revenues $\underline{r}(A)$ in polynomial time.
-Corollary \ref{cor:prediction_structure} and Proposition \ref{prop:prediction_nest} below show that computing the worst-case expected revenue can be efficient when the assortment collection $\cS$ is structured.
+Besides the generally applicable mixed integer linear program in Proposition \ref{prop:wc-rev-milp}, we develop an alternative solution approach leveraging special structures, such as nested or laminar structures, in the assortment collection in order to evaluate the worst-case revenues $\underline{r}(A)$ in polynomial time.
+Corollary \ref{cor:prediction_structure}, Proposition \ref{prop:prediction_common_product} and Corollary \ref{cor:prediction_nest} below show that computing the worst-case expected revenue can be efficient when the assortment collection $\cS$ is structured, and the proofs of these results can be found in Sections \ref{pf:prediction_structure}, \ref{pf:prediction_common_product} and \ref{pf:prediction_nest} respectively.

 \begin{corollary} When $\cS^\prime$ is either nested or laminar, evaluating $\underline{r}(A)$ in \eqref{eq:rob-revenues} is equivalent to solving the following linear program with $O(n)$ continuous variables and $O(n\vert \cS \vert)$ constraints: